w3c/tocc/management/Wiki Status.md

 well (e.g. and, or ...)
 * [DONE] add Interface Specification Requirements field (per class example)
 * [TO DO] add CDM References field (per class example), to identify classes
-	* Temporary solution: include a "What Links Here" list to show all references to the page.
+	* [DONE] Temporary solution: include a "What Links Here" list to show all references to the page.
 	* A cleaner solution likely requires use of semantic mediawiki properties
 	* Neither solution is capable of capturing references made with complex value statements (e.g. involving conjunctions, disjunctions, or nested property restrictions)
 * [DONE] All pages: modify supplementary figures template/form to include Captions